rafael-santiago/shh/README.md

 ``shh <.wav input file path> <.wav output file path>``

-Note that is important avoid using instrumental songs ``shh``, otherwise the vocal reduction will not work... ok?! :-P
+Note that is important avoid using instrumental songs with ``shh`` otherwise the vocal reduction will not work....

 and...